tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/create-certificate-scenarios.md

 author: BrucePerlerMS
 ms.author: bruceper
 manager: mbaldwin
+ms.date: 04/28/2017
 ---
 # Monitor and manage certificate creation
 Applies To: Azure

-The following scenarios demonstrate a range of options for creating, monitoring, and interacting with the certificate creation process with Key Vault.
+The following scenarios demonstrate a range of options for creating, monitoring, and interacting with the certificate creation process with Key Vault (KV).

-The scenarios listed here are:
+The scenarios / operations outlined in this article are:

 - Request a KV Certificate with a supported issuer
 - Get pending request - request status is "inProgress"